alimatai/AdaptSearch_Documentation/source/CommandLine_User_Guide.rst

 ..
 Warning:: Make sure to respect the items below :

  * The input start files names (transcriptoms) must **start with the species abbreviated name**, for example, if the species is *Alvinella pompejana* : Ap_transcriptom.fasta
- * The pipeline is set to work with the directories architecture defined in **/projet/umr7144/abice/vmataigne/AdaptSearch_commandLine**, which is stored in each .sh script into the **'path'** variable.
-You can copy the whole project elsewhere but you'll have to modify the value of **'path'**  in each .sh script according to the copy destination.
+ * The pipeline is set to work with the directories architecture defined in **/projet/umr7144/abice/vmataigne/AdaptSearch_commandLine** : Do not modify any script name or location (same warning for directories), except if you copy the whole proejct elswhere.
+Maybe you'll have to ask for access to support.abims@sb-roscoff.fr).

-.. note:: The pipeline suite is semi-automatic : each tool have to run by the user (a given tool is not automatically launched by the previous one).
+.. note:: The pipeline suite is semi-automatic : each tool have to be run by the user (a given tool is not automatically launched by the previous one).

 .. note:: Almost every tool can be launched without editing the default parameters, except MutCount, where the user has to edit the command lines to set groups of species for counts, resampling, and ecological categories.